compoundingeffects/bigpictureschool/international_relations.md

 ## Mechanisms of Interaction

-Within this anarchic structure, states interact through several mechanisms:
+Within this anarchic structure, states interact through several mechanisms.

-- Diplomacy serves as the primary tool for communication and negotiation.
+Diplomacy serves as the primary tool for communication and negotiation.
 It allows states to signal intentions, resolve disputes, and coordinate policies without resorting to force.

-- International law and institutions develop to reduce uncertainty and transaction costs.
+International law and institutions develop to reduce uncertainty and transaction costs.
 While lacking enforcement mechanisms comparable to domestic law, they create expectations and facilitate cooperation by establishing rules and procedures.

-- Balance of power dynamics emerge naturally as states seek to prevent any single actor from dominating the system.
+Balance of power dynamics emerge naturally as states seek to prevent any single actor from dominating the system.
 This can occur through internal balancing (building one's own capabilities) or external balancing (forming alliances).

-- Economic interdependence creates both opportunities for cooperation and vulnerabilities.
+Economic interdependence creates both opportunities for cooperation and vulnerabilities.
 Trade relationships can align interests and raise the costs of conflict, but they also create dependencies that can be exploited.

 ## The Role of Domestic Politics